Niodus/devops-docs/docs/best-practices/continuous-planning/agile-development/team-agreements/working-agreements.md

 - We work as one team towards a common goal and clear scope
 - We make sure everyone's voice is heard, listened to
 - We show all team members equal respect
-- We work as a team to have common expectations for technical delivery that are documented in a [Team Manifesto](team-manifesto.md).
+- We work as a team to have common expectations for technical delivery that are documented in a [Team Charter](team-charter.md).
 - We make sure to spread our expertise and skills in the team, so no single person is relied on for one skill
-- All times below are listed in BST (*British Summer Time*)
+- All times below are listed in BST (_British Summer Time_)

 ## Communication

 - We communicate all information relevant to the team through the Project Teams channel
-- We add all [technical spikes](../../design/design-reviews/recipes/technical-spike.md), [Design Reviews](../../design/design-reviews/trade-studies/README.md), and other technical documentation to the project repository through [async design reviews in PRs](../../design/design-reviews/recipes/async-design-reviews.md)
+- We add all [technical spikes](../../design-reviews/technical-spike.md), [design reviews](../../../continuous-planning/design-reviews.md), and other technical documentation to the project repository through [async design reviews in PRs](../../design-reviews/async-design-reviews.md)

 ## Work-life Balance